Case Interview Checklist and Rubric Prep

 Every miss should map to one drill.
 Examples:

-• Weak opening structure -> do try drills focused on opening frameworks.
+• Weak opening structure -> do structure drills focused on opening frameworks.

 • Weak math setup -> run timed reps from case interview math practice.